Coronavirus (COVID-19) Preparedness Information Learn More

-We are continuing to work closely with the Tennessee Department of Health and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure the safety of our patients, the clinical teams who have been caring for these patients and all those within our facility.
+We continue to work closely with the Tennessee Department of Health and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure the safety of our patients, the clinical teams who have been caring for these patients and all those within our facility.

-Our hospital is prepared with the appropriate plans to detect, protect and respond.
-We have been preparing for the potential of COVID-19 in our community for several months, building upon the robust emergency operations plan we have in place year-round.
+Our hospital has implemented comprehensive plans to detect, protect and respond to this health crisis.
+We have been preparing for COVID-19 affecting our community since early 2020, building upon the robust emergency operations plan we have in place year-round.